VIBE CODING AUDIT

 These are findings from actual audits we have delivered on AI-assisted codebases.

-- No CI/CD – pushes go directly to production
+• No correct CI/CD – pushes go directly to production

 The client received a prioritized remediation roadmap, a fixed-price proposal to reach production quality, and a clear answer to the question their team had been avoiding for months.
 Within 48 hours of the audit, they had revoked the compromised API keys, patched the two critical vulnerabilities, and knew exactly what six weeks of focused work would cost them.
 They moved forward.